amit0rana/betterOptionsTrading/README.md

 For now installation of script is intentionally kept manual.
 * Install [Tempermonkey](https://www.tampermonkey.net/) for your browser.
 [Chrome extension link](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 * ![Create a new script](https://dl.dropbox.com/s/k13sxt4wl6kfb4w/createNewScript.gif?dl=0)
-* Copy and paste content of the script file from ...
+* Copy and paste content of the script from [this file](https://raw.githubusercontent.com/amit0rana/betterKite/master/mySmallCasesOnKite.js)
 * Create your categories, replace it in the script and save it.
 * Format of the list
 ```